 Place des Vosges

 We started our day around sunrise (8:30am in the winter) at the Place des Vosges, the oldest planned square in Paris.
 The square is surrounded by classic French architecture buildings and it was a great introduction to the city.
-Sam had never been to Europe, and he was in awe!

 From here, we walked to breakfast and then towards Ile de la Cite, the island that Notre Dame is on.